 Types of Financial Aid:

 William D. Ford Federal Direct Subsidized/Unsubsidized Loan Program: The primary source of financial aid recommended for graduate students is the William D. Ford Federal Direct Student Loan Program.
 This program allows the student to borrow up to $20,500 per year at a low interest rate in subsidized and/or unsubsidized loans.
 Eligibility for a subsidized or unsubsidized direct loan is determined from the information provided on the FAFSA.
 A student may receive a subsidized loan and an unsubsidized loan for the same enrollment period.
 A subsidized loan is awarded on the basis of financial need.
 A student will not be charged any interest before repayment begins or during authorized periods of deferment.
 An unsubsidized loan is not awarded on the basis of need.
 A student will be charged interest from the time the loan is disbursed until it is paid in full.
 If a student allows the interest to accumulate, it will be capitalizedthat is, the interest will be added to the principal amount of the loan and additional interest will be based upon the higher amount.
-For more information about graduate student aid contact the Financial Aid Office at 978-934-4220 or visit or website at www.uml.edu/financialaid .
+For more information about graduate student aid contact visit the Solution Center at www.uml.edu/thesolutioncenter .

 William D. Ford Federal Direct PLUS Loan Program:

 A non-need based federal loan offers up to the cost of attendance minus financial aid per academic year to qualified graduate students and parents/stepparents of undergraduate dependent students.
 Interest rate is fixed and repayment begins 45-60 days after the second disbursement.
 Refer to the Direct Loan web site (http://www.ed.gov/offices/OSFAP/DirectLoan/index.html) for current interest rates.
 A FAFSA is not required to apply for the PLUS loan; however, students are encouraged to file a FAFSA so that they can receive the maximum aid available.
-Parents may download an application online from the financial aid webpage www.uml.edu/financialaid by clicking on forms.
+Parents may download an application online from The Solution Center.
 Applications should be returned to the financial aid for processing.
 This is a loan that needs to be repaid by the parent/stepparent.

 Teaching and Research Assistantships

 A limited number of teaching and research assistantships are available for matriculated, full-time (minimum of 9 credits/semester) graduate students.
 All assistantships are subject to the agreement between UMass Lowell and UAW/Graduate Employees Organization.
-Teaching assistanships are assigned by the studnet's department; therefore, queries regarding teaching assistantships should be directed to the departmental graduate coordinator or chairperson (see www.uml.edu/Grad/coordinators.aspx for a list).
-Research assistantships are available through special arrangements with individual research advisors.
+Teaching assistantships are assigned by the student's department; therefore, queries regarding teaching assistantships should be directed to the departmental graduate coordinator or chairperson (see www.uml.edu/Grad/coordinators.aspx for a list).
+Research assistantships are available through special arrangements with individual research advisers.
 Individuals interested in research assistantships should contact departmental faculty members concerning the availability of this form of financial aid.

 Qualifying for an Assistantship